abbie-codes/able-speak/README.md

  * Introduction & Project name
  * Available scripts
  * Instructions
- * Reflections - IN DEVELOPMENT
  * Maintainers

 INTRODUCTION & PROJECT NAME
 ------------

 able-speak is a non-verbal communication application that gives the user the ability to drag and drop images to form a basic sentence.
-This may be further developed so that once the images are in place you can click the microphone and the sentence will be read out to you.
+Once the images are in place you can click the microphone and the sentence will be read out to you.
 This web application should also be accessible on a mobile or tablet device.
 To restrict ourselves to small sentences that are easy to build we have decided that the app should be used to communicate basic needs in a home setting, however the app could be expanded to other settings, for example a classroom setting or whilst travelling.

 What does it do and what does it solve?

-It forms sentences based on the images selected, it solves the problem of non-verbal people needing to communicate via verbal words or text.
+We understand how frustrating it is for non-verbal communicators to connect with loved ones and those around them, so we've developed the able-speak app to bring people together and help transform their lives.
+This app was designed not only to help boost confidence and reduce isolation for non-verbal people, but also to give them a voice.
+It’s time for everybody to be heard.

 What are the key features of your system?

-Images that can be dragged and dropped to form a sentence, possibly a microphone button which plays the audio files when clicked.
+Selected images can be dragged and dropped to form a sentence.
+Once they are placed in the designated container a microphone button plays the audio files when clicked.

 * To view prototype go to: https://www.figma.com/proto/zpHoU2NPGep09MVKjVV83H/Group5-Project-Able_Speak?node-id=4%3A3&scaling=scale-down&page-id=0%3A1&starting-point-node-id=4%3A3